-Subject: Definition of Temporary and Casual Employees
+Subject: Definition of Casual Employees

-The Parties will form a committee consisting of not more than two members of the CUPE bargaining unit, and an equal number of management appointments to discuss employee definitions.
-Specifically the committee will discuss the definitions for temporary and casual workers and temporary and casual employee entitlements in the collective agreement.
+The Parties will form a committee consisting of not more than two members of the CUPE bargaining unit, and an equal number of management appointments to discuss the definition of a casual employee including entitlements in the collective agreement.

-The committee shall complete their duties by December 31, 2016.
+The committee shall meet prior to December 31, 2021.